Sahar201/Kanban_Board-main/README.md

 #What I Learned

-Leadership & Collaboration: Leading a team for the first time helped me grow as a communicator and organizer.
+Collaboration: It hepl me grow and have a basic understanding of how to work in team for the fist time and how to get a great result within short time.

 Time Management: Balancing speed and quality under time pressure.